Selectively Disabling HTTP/1.0 and HTTP/1.1

 - bots looking for exploits: predominantly HTTP/1.X

-So if you block the HTTP/1.X protocols, you block some humans and bots, but mostly bad actors.
+So if you block the HTTP/1.X protocols you will block some good humans and bots, but will certainly reduce the high volume bad actors.
 You can either accept the consequences of blocking a few good actors, or you can let most HTTP/1.X traffic through and exclude the trouble-makers as you find them.
 I started off with the former, but after thinking about it more the latter is where I’ve landed.